Atusiimire/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6.script that creates a new local variable name:BEST with value:School 7.script that creates a new global variable name:BEST with value:School
 8. script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
+9.script that prints the result of POWER divided by DIVIDE, followed by a new line